gmc-code/PC-algorithms/docs/flowcharts/flowcharts_selection2.rst

 .. admonition:: Tasks

     #.
-Use the pseducode to add the missing text to the flowchart.
+Use the pseudocode to add the missing text to the flowchart.

         .. image:: drawio_files/selection/jumper_or_not_st.png
             :scale: 60 %